ffbeast/ffbeast.github.io/docs/en/joystick.md

  >**Building instructions will be available soon!**

 ## Or buy it!
-In case you want to have ready made device I could build FFBeast base for you.
+In case you want to have ready made device I can build FFBeast base for you.

 ### Basic version bundle
 It is the version for those who want to spend as low as possible to enter FFB world.